mir-one/fingerprints/README.md

     <cc:permits rdf:resource="http://creativecommons.org/ns#Reproduction"/>
     <rdf:Description about="https://nft.mir.one/fingerprints"
       dc:title="TON Fingerprints"
-      dc:description="This is a set of unique digital fingerprints created based on the algorithm for generating basic rings using a noise texture.
-Like human fingerprints, you can now use them for the Web 3.0 and metaverse era as digital biometric information." dc:publisher="MIR | Machine Intelligence Research"
+      dc:description="This is a unique digital fingerprint created based on the algorithm for generating basic rings using a noise texture.
+Like human fingerprints, you can now use it for the Web3 and Metaverse era as digital biometric information." dc:publisher="MIR | Machine Intelligence Research"
       dc:date="2022-02-22"
       dc:format="image/svg+xml"